Undistraction/cssapi/README.md

 In this configuration we define a series of breakpoints.
 Here we are using unitless numbers which will be interpreted as pixel values, but ultimately all breakpoints will be rendered using ems.
 Here as elsewhere, this library handles the conversion for you transparently.

 Next we define a data object.
 This object describes values we will use in our application.
-As you can see, values can be a simple key-value pair or an object.
+Values can be a simple key-value pair or an object.

-`rhythm` is setting a unit to use throughout the application when defining things like padding or margin.
+- `rhythm` is setting a unit to use throughout the application when defining things like padding or margin.
 Instead of using distance values, you can use rhythm units, for example `2ru` would map to `3rem` ((24 * 2) / 16).
 This lets you think about your layout in a more abstracted and consistent way.
 It also allows you to change the spacing of an entire application by tweaking a single value.

-`baseline` defines the baseline used for displaying text.
+- `baseline` defines the baseline used for displaying text.
 Later you will see that you can define `text-size` and `line-height` using a helper. `baseline` has other properties that you can tweak so it is defined as an object.
 If we wanted to set other values we would add those key-value pairs.
-You'll usually want to set this to the same value as your rhytm unit.
+You'll usually want to set this to the same value as your rhythm unit.

-`color` declares a map of colour values.
-Although we define colours here, we can also define mapping by using tokens.
-For obvious reasons it isn't good referring to colours by such a direct naming, so we abstract it through the use of a token.
+- `color` declares a map of colour values.
+Although we do define actual colour values here, we can also define mappings by using tokens.
+For obvious reasons it isn't good practice to refer to colours using such direct naming, so we abstract it through the use of a token.
 You will see how to use tokens later, but this token tells the library to replace the token with a lookup to 'color.red`.
 We do the same with our fonts and as you can see we define a font-stack, and the tokens within the string will be replaced by the font names we have defined.
-We then define a font-scale, again insulating our actual values through the use of naming.
+We then define a font-scale, again insulating our UI from the raw values by using a named scale.

-Finally we define a `scopes` object.
+- Finally we define a `scopes` object.
 This allows us to change values at any of the breakpoints we have defined, so here we are saying 'From medium up, increase both `rhythm` and `baseline` values to `28`.
-As you will see next, this allows the library to generate most media queries for you with minimum configuration.
+As you will see later, this allows the library to generate most media queries for you with minimum configuration.
 We also define a different font scale, scaling text up for larger screens.

 ### Use

-Once we have created an api, we can use it anywhere in a component by calling the `api` function with an object of declarations.
+Once we have created an `api`, we can use it anywhere in a component by calling the `api` function with an object of declarations.
 A declaration is effectively just a CSS declaration, but made via our api, allowing us to do lots of things that wouldn't be possible using pure CSS.
-Note: here we are just importing the api object, but the library also supports delivery of the api through a component's theme (see the later section on theming).
+Note: here we are just importing the `api` function, but the library also supports access through a component's theme which you can read about [here](https://github.com/Undistraction/cssapi#using-themes))

 ```JavaScript
 import { scope } from 'cssapi'